Model-Independent Price Bounds for Catastrophic Mortality Bonds: Introduction

 Surprisingly, mortality linked securities, apart from their present day form seem to have a long history.
 In the 17th and 18th centuries, so-called \emph{`tontines'}, which were named after the Neapolitan banker Lorenzo Tonti, had been offered by several governments (\cite{Weir}).
 Within these schemes, investors made a one-time payment, and annual dividends were distributed among the survivors.
 Hence, while still relying on the investor's survival, his payoffs were connected to the mortality experience among the pool of subscribers.
 These issues were particularly successful in France, but due to high interest payments, they soon became precarious for the crown's financial situation (see \cite{Jennings}).
 However, this was not only the case with tontines; life annuities, which presented another large share of the royal debt, were also offered at highly favourable conditions from the investors' perspective.
 This carelessness was exploited by the Genevan entrepreneur Jacob Bouthillier Beaumont in the scheme attributed to him (cf. \cite{Jennings}).
 Here, annuities were subscribed on the lives of a group of Genevan girls for the account of Genevan investors.
 Thus, their payoffs were directly linked to the survival of the Genevan ``madmoiselles", and due to the ``generous" assumptions of the French authorities, the schemes were initially highly profitable for the Genevans, the real victim being the French taxpayer.
 These speculations came to an abrupt end with the French Revolution in 1789, for which the budgetary crises caused by the careless borrowing was, undoubtedly, one major reason.
 Until the beginning of this century, there has not been another public issue of a mortality linked security, however, there are indications of recent private transactions resembling the tontine scheme (see \cite{Dowd}).
 For a more detailed overview of the history of mortality contingent securities the reader is referred to \cite{Bauer} and \cite{Luis}.

-Today, all around the world, investment banks and other financial service providers are working on the idea of trading longevity risk, and the first mortality trading desks have been installed solidifying that ``betting on the time of death is set”.\footnote{The Business, 08/15/2007, “Betting on the time of death is set”, by P. Thornton.}
+Today, all around the world, investment banks and other financial service providers are working on the idea of trading longevity risk, and the first mortality trading desks have been installed solidifying that ``betting on the time of death is set”.\footnote{The Business, 08/15/2007, ``Betting on the time of death is set”, by P. Thornton.}

-This paper is concerned with finding price bounds for the Swiss Re mortality catastrophe bond by expressing its payoff in the form of an Asian put option and using the methodology adopted by \cite{prime1} to find a price range for Asian options.
+This paper is concerned with finding price bounds for the Swiss Re mortality catastrophe bond by expressing its payoff in the form of an Asian put option and using the theory of comonotonicity.
+Such a methodology has been advocated by \cite{Simon}, \cite{2} and \cite{prime1} to find a price range for Asian options.
+For more details on comonotonicity and its applications, one can refer to \cite{Upper} and \cite{1}.